jonathanulco/laurakalbag-dot-com/content/posts/what-is-mastodon-and-why-should-i-use-it.md

-# Some answers to some common statements…

-I’d call them questions, but they’re not…
+## How to use Mastodon

+I’m not an expert, and my use of Mastodon is still in its infancy.
+Here are a list of great How-To guides by people who know Mastodon far better than me:

+- **[An Increasingly Less-Brief Guide to Mastodon by @joyeusenoelle](https://github.com/joyeusenoelle/GuideToMastodon/)**—Simply-written guide following a Frequently-Asked-Questions format.
+Useful if you want to find an answer to a specific question.
+- **[Toot How-to: Intro to Mastodon by Ginny McQueen](medium.com/@GinnyMcQueen/toot-how-to-intro-to-mastodon-e5655bfa87d2)**—Covers all the introductory basics to Mastodon with an eye on keeping yourself safe.
+- **[What is Mastodon and why is it better than Twitter by Nolan Lawson](https://nolanlawson.com/2017/10/23/what-is-mastodon-and-why-is-it-better-than-twitter/)**—A detailed introduction to Mastodon and some of its history.
+- **[Cage The Mastodon by Eugen Rochko](https://blog.joinmastodon.org/2018/07/cage-the-mastodon/)**—“An overview of features for dealing with abuse and harassment” which also explains the design decisions behind Mastodon.
+- **[How Does Mastodon Work?
+By Kev Quirk](kevq.uk/how-does-mastodon-work/)**—Introduces Mastodon with comparisons to Twitter, in case that makes it easier to understand.

-### But all my friends/cool people/interesting discussions are on Twitter…
+## But all my friends/cool people/interesting discussions are on Twitter…

 Were all your friends, the cool people, and the interesting discussions on Twitter when you joined?

-### I don’t have the time to join another social network
+## I don’t have the time to join another social network

 - is it free and open
 - Why do people keep inviting me to their instances